 Acknowledgments

-We wish to thank Leah Tooman (Simon Fraser University) for assistance with sequencing, and Chris Rushton (Simon Fraser University) for assistance with bioinformatics.
+We thank Leah Tooman (Simon Fraser University) for assistance with sequencing, and Chris Rushton (Simon Fraser University) for assistance with bioinformatics.
 This project was funded with a Sector Innovation Grant from Genome BC (SIP016), and a NSERC Individual Discovery Grant, both awarded to LQ.

 Author Contributions